nibble0101/backend-technologies/README.md

                 <input type =  'password' id = 'password' name = 'password' required >
           </form>
       ```
       -  LocalStrategy is a class( Not sure.
 Need to look it up!).
-When creating an instance of LocalStrategy, you pass one argument which is a function
+When creating an instance of LocalStrategy, you pass one argument which is a function.
+The function passed as an argument is called `verify callback`
   - Create an instance of LocalStrategy like:
      ```javascript
-        new LocalStrategy( function(username, password, done){   }) // Pass a function called verify callback as an argument
+        new LocalStrategy( function(username, password, done){   })
      ```
-       -  The function passed in as an argument (called `verify callback`) to LocalStrategy takes three arguments: `password`, `username` and `done`. `done` is a callback function which also takes two
+       -  The function `verify callback` takes three arguments: `password`, `username` and `done`. `done` is a callback function which also takes two arguments.
-         arguments.
 What purpose does `done` serve?
          ```javascript
              function(username, password, done) {
                   User.findOne({ username: username }, function (err, user) {